 Turning the Government’s AI Vision into Action at Liverpool’s Labour Party Conference

 As a politics graduate, I’ve always seen party conferences as something akin to Glastonbury — only with fewer guitars and more policy papers.
-And I can confirm that for those of us working in digital infrastructure and techs pace, this year’s Labour Party Conference had the same atmosphere of anticipation and possibility.
+And, I can confirm that for those of us working in digital infrastructure and the tech space, this year’s Labour Party Conference had the same atmosphere of anticipation and possibility.

 Since taking office, Labour has been clear about its ambitions for AI.
 Data centres have been classified as mission-critical infrastructure.
 The AI Opportunities Action Plan and the AI Growth Zone initiative indicate a clear and strategic vision and the conference itself was awash with tech-focused events that reflected this government’s recognition of the pivotal role AI can play in driving growth, productivity and societal transformation.